boennecd/mssm/README.md

     ##    0    1    2    3    4    5    6    7    8    9   11   15   18
     ## 1465  519  163   72   20   12    4    4    4    1    1    1    1

+In the above, we simulate 110 (`n_periods`) with 100 (`n_obs`) individuals.
+Each individual has a fixed covaraite, `X2`, and two time-varying covariates, `X1` and `Z`.
+One of the time-varying covariates, `Z`, has a random slope.
+Further, the intercept is also random.

 ### Log-Likelihood Approximations

-Then we estimate a generalized linear model without random effects.
+We estimate a generalized linear model without random effects.

 ``` r
 glm_fit <- glm(y ~ X1 + X2 + Z, poisson(), dat)